muesli/gamut/README.md

 #### Generating Color Palettes

-Color Generators, like the provided `PastelGenerator`, `WarmGenerator` or `HappyGenerator` can produce random (within the color space constraits of the generator) color palettes:
+Color Generators, like the provided `PastelGenerator`, `WarmGenerator` or `HappyGenerator` can produce random (within the color space constraints of the generator) color palettes:

 ```go